It’s a fact—consumers are shopping on more channels than ever before. And, the more channels they browse, the more they ultimately spend!

 Another thing that launches Plytix beyond just PIM software into the multichannel listing software category is analytics.
 We’re the only product information management software with a built-in, customizable product analytics dashboard—and damn proud of it.
 Use it to segment products in whatever way makes sense for you and analyze performance across all your third-party channels.
 Plytix analytics feeds you the exact data you need to take action and improve product performance.

 Our Centralize, Optimize, Distribute, and Analyze (CODA) framework helps online brands and retailers solve their most time-consuming pain points and improve revenue per employee—no matter your size or technology capabilities.
 We also strive to make pricing as easy to understand as our software.
-Our free version is great for small to medium-sized businesses, our pro version has everything a growing business and enterprise needs for $1,000 USD (or less) per month, and we’re happy to put together a custom package if there’s anything else you need.
+Our $300 version is great for small to medium-sized businesses, and our PRO version has everything a growing business and enterprise needs.
+You can pick and choose your modules, or we can put together a custom package if needed.